smcgregor/privly-seamless-posting-documentation/README.md

 2. If it is keypress enter: send message to content script to simulate keypress enter event on the editable element (`target`) (`msgEmitEnterEvent`)

-> PS: Sending message to content script is achived by sending message to background script and background script forwarding message to the content script.
+> Sending message to content script is achived by sending message to background script and background script forwarding message to the content script.

 ### Seamless-Posting TTLSelect View Adapter